Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: General formalism and kinematics

 where ${\cal L}^\mu$ and ${\cal H}_\mu$ are leptonic and hadronic parts, respectively:

 Here $J^h_\mu=V_\mu-A_\mu$ is the vector-axial vector current; $q^{'}=c,u$.
-We take $(p,k)$ as four momenta of the parent($B_c$) and daughter($X$) meson with their respective spin state: $S_{B_c}$ and $S_X$ and mass: M and m. $k_l$ and $k_\nu$ are the four momenta of lepton and lepton neutrino, respectively. $q=p-k=k_l+k_\nu$ represents the four-momentum transfer.

-The hadronic amplitudes are covariantly expanded in terms of Lorentz invariant form factors.
+We take $(p,k)$ as four momenta of the parent($B_c$) and daughter($X$) meson with their respective spin state: $S_{B_c}$ and $S_X$ and mass: M and m. $k_l$ and $k_\nu$ are the four momenta of lepton and lepton neutrino, respectively. $q=p-k=k_l+k_\nu$ represents the four-momentum transfer. \\ The hadronic amplitudes are covariantly expanded in terms of Lorentz invariant form factors.
 For $(0^- \to 0^-)$ type transitions, the expansion is